Lph-one/IAS-chicken-breeding-lab-leg-disorder/Heritability/README.md

-# Genotype-Based PCA and Heritability Analysis Pipeline (CA vs CT)
+# Genotype-Based PCA and Heritability Analysis (CA vs CT)

 A reproducible pipeline for genotype-based PCA and large-scale heritability estimation using GCTA and HIBLUP.